(Or: How I Learned to Hire Smarter)

 - Résumés are a pain.
 As you’ll see below, without a resume in the mix it’s easier to measure attention to detail.
 It may seem unorthodox to start candidate screening without a resume, but that’s a whole other document to sift through.
 Stick to introductions for now.
 Request a resume when you’re sure you want it.
 Until then, specifically tell applicants you do NOT want them to send a resume.

 - Furthermore, just go ahead and tell them you don’t want any attachments.
 You’re just looking for an intro email.

 Did the applicant attach anything?

 - Without a resume, you’d be left relatively blind without some good info.
+This is perhaps the most formal part of the candidate screening process.
 Come up with a few questions to ask applicants in the job posting.
 Ask what?
 That depends on the position and what you want to know.